 - Take high school or college work to complete courses you missed in high school.
 A one-term transferable college course of at least three credits (quarter system) is equal to one year of high school work.
 We strongly encourage you to contact the Office of Admissions to verify that the courses you complete will satisfy your course pattern deficiencies.

 Be sure to check our online Regional Accreditation information to determine if your school is accredited.
 If your school is not accredited:

-- Complete either the old SAT with a minimum score of 1540 for critical reading, mathematics, and writing scores combined, the new SAT with a total score of 1120, or the ACT and a minimum score of 22.
+- Complete either the old SAT with a minimum score of 1040 for critical reading and mathematics combined, the new SAT with a total score of 1120, or the ACT and a minimum score of 22.

 - Take the SAT Subject Tests in Math I or II, and a second test of your choice in a subject other than math.
 Earn a minimum score of 470 on each of the two tests, with a total score of at least 940.

 - Complete the application for admission, including the required personal statement prompt.

 - Attach a statement of personal circumstances that explains that you attended a nonaccredited high school and that you will complete the admission requirements by providing official score reports for the SAT or ACT and for the SAT Subject Tests.